 As a long time Jim Steinman and Meat Loaf fan I couldn’t have been more excited when a Bat Out of Hell musical finally became a reality.
 Having Seen The Show and been introduced to its community of fans, I became inspired by the dedication of the bat fans and their contributions to the bat community, including the hundreds of pieces of bat-inspired artwork.
 I decided I wanted to build something of my own.
 I’m no artist, so a painting was out.
 I wanted something physical and symbolic, an inspiring object with Bat Out of Hell at its heart.
-I took inspiration from Strat; Bat’s leading lad, leader of the lost, and the classic Fender guitar that shares his name.
+I took inspiration from Strat – leader of the lost, and the classic Fender guitar that shares his name.
 I wanted to build a classic Stratocaster with a Bat-inspired design.
 A guitar that could faithfully reproduce the classic solos and thundering motorbikes of the original 1977 tracks, with visual imagery based on the musical and album art.
 Herein is the journey to create the Bat Strat, a piece of art inspired by one of the greatest works of art of all time.
-I hope you’ll enjoy this look at its creation as much as I have enjoyed bringing the idea to fruition.

 The basswood body has similar properties to alder – a wood that has featured in genuine Fender Strats for years.
-It has a bit of a reputation for being cheap and therefore associated with cheap beginner guitars.
+It often gets an undeserved reputation for being cheap and therefore associated with cheap beginner guitars.
 With decent hardware however a basswood body has a lovely warm, full and rich tone with a slight mid cut and oodles of sustain that is perfect for our needs.

 Inspired by the PRS Bird Inlays, I decided that fretboard bat inlays were only fitting here.
 The fretboard was pre-finished to a 9.5” radius which made inlaying a challenging task.
 I’d planned to use a CNC router to route the pockets and cut the shapes, negating filling and minimising the required sanding to maintain a level fretboard.
 I couldn’t find a company in the UK willing to undertake such a task, and the detail of the bats ruled out careful use of a Dremel.
 The Maple fretboard was due to receive several coats of lacquer, so I opted for vinyl inlays instead which could be sprayed and sanded to a flat finish.
 A bit of a cheat perhaps, but they look like the real thing and playability shouldn’t be affected.
 During the polishing stages of the build the lacquer pealed easily from the vinyl in a couple of areas and was resprayed.
 Its durability seems to have improved now that it has had time to cure, but it isn’t perfect.
 This bolt on neck is easily replaceable, so I will revisit proper bat inlays with a fingerboard blank and custom neck for both this Strat and the Telecaster build.